thoni56/jregr/README.md

 Format of configuration file
 ----------------------------

-The following is the simplest configuration file imaginable:
+The following is a very simple configuration file:

     .sh : sh $1.sh